RAIN: Your Language Models Can Align Themselves without Finetuning: Related Work

 \section{Related Work}

 \textbf{Alignment with reinforcement learning. }Utilizing reinforcement learning to align language models with human preferences was initially applied for tasks like text summarization and translation \citep{stiennon2020learning, nakano2021webgpt, kreutzer2018can, cho2018towards, ziegler2019fine}.
 Now, the technique is predominantly used for finetuning pre-trained LLMs to ensure they are both helpful and harmless \citep{bai2022training, glaese2022improving}.
 Many advanced models, such as Claude \citep{bai2022constitutional} and InstructGPT \citep{ouyang2022training}, are fine-tuned using this approach.
-This process involves fitting a reward model to human preferences and subsequently optimizing the language model to maximize these rewards using reinforcement learning algorithms like Proximal Policy Optimization (PPO) \citep{schulman2017proximal}.
+This technique fits a reward model to human preferences and optimizes the language model to maximize rewards using algorithms like Proximal Policy Optimization (PPO) \citep{schulman2017proximal}.
 RLAIF~\citep{bai2022constitutional,lee2023rlaif} replaces the human feedback with AI feedback.
 While the method is similar to our approach, as both emphasize the model's self-evaluation of its outputs, RLAIF uses the self-evaluation to produce data for training a reward model and then applies a reinforcement learning algorithm.
 In contrast, we directly alter the generation strategy during the inference phase.
 Moreover, RAIN is data-free, while RLAIF requires a prompt dataset for alignment.

-\textbf{Alignment without reinforcement learning. }Reinforcement learning is unstable, which has encouraged subsequent alignment methods that circumvent reinforcement learning.
-Techniques like RRHF \citep{yuan2023rrhf}, RAFT \citep{dong2023raft}, and DPO \citep{rafailov2023direct} have adjusted optimization objectives, rendering the training process more concise and stable.
+\textbf{Alignment without reinforcement learning. }Reinforcement learning's instability has spurred alignment methods like RRHF \citep{yuan2023rrhf}, RAFT \citep{dong2023raft}, and DPO \citep{rafailov2023direct} that sidestep it, modifying optimization objectives for more streamlined, stable training.
 Methods such as Self-Instruct \citep{wang2022self} and Self-Alignment \citep{sun2023principle} generate training data via In-Context Learning, which is then used to fine-tune the model by gradient-based algorithms.
 However, to the best of our current knowledge, there is no work that accomplishes LLM alignment without any learning process.